 % of pupils achieving expected standard

 The curriculum is designed to be ambitious while remaining rooted in the school's rural context.
 Teaching is delivered in small classes, allowing for a level of individual attention that is difficult to replicate in larger urban settings.
-The school places a heavy emphasis on the fundamentals of literacy and numeracy, as evidenced by the high scores in Grammar, Punctuation, and Spelling (GPS), where 87% of pupils met the expected standard and 65% achieved a high score.
+The school places a heavy emphasis on the fundamentals of literacy and numeracy, with grammar, punctuation and spelling at 80% expected standard and 30% high score in the 2025 dataset.

 Beyond core subjects, the school integrates Forest School sessions into the weekly timetable, utilizing the local woodland to develop pupils' resilience and problem-solving skills.
-Science is another area of strength, with 83% of pupils meeting the expected standard, just above the England average of 82%.
+Science is another area of strength, with 90% of pupils meeting the expected standard.
 The school utilizes its rural surroundings for practical science experiments, from local habitat studies to environmental conservation projects.

 Quality of Education